pfeffernusse (pepper nuts) "the german christmas cookie"

 Blue Ribbon Recipe

-These Pfeffernusse cookies are a little bit of work and prep but trust us, they are worth it.
-Lemon and candied orange peel give these soft and tender cookies a delicious citrus flavor.
-The citrus is a nice contrast to the spices.
-Cinnamon and cloves are noticeable and the pepper just lingers a bit.
+These Pfeffernusse cookies are a little bit of prep and work but trust us, they are worth it.
+Lemon and candied orange peel give these soft and tender cookies a delicious citrus note that is a nice contrast to the spices.
+Cinnamon and cloves are noticeable and the pepper lingers just a bit.
 They remind us of Christmas.
-Since the cookie itself is not overly sweet, the citrus glaze adds a bit of sweetness.
+Since the cookie itself is not overly sweet, the glaze adds a welcome bit of sweetness.

 — The Test Kitchen @kitchencrew